Milk allergies in babies

 Cow’s milk protein allergy in babies

-It’s common for babies who are allergic to cows’ milk to be allergic to goats’ milk and sheep’s milk, too.
-That’s because they contain similar proteins.
+It’s common for babies who are allergic to cows’ milk to be allergic to goats’ and sheep’s milk, too, as they contain similar proteins.

 • A red itchy rash (cow’s milk allergies and rashes on babies are very common).